amitde69/anomaly-operator/docs/getting_started/examples.md

     by the operator.

-    It is reccommended to at least use the same default spec and add more options and not change the existing ones such as env section and volumeMounts/volumes.
+    It is reccommended to at least use the same default spec and add more options and not change the existing ones such as `env` section and `volumeMounts`/`volumes`.

-    Use at your own risk.
+    Change at your own risk.

 !!!warning
     Both `image` and the `pod_spec.spec.containers.*.image` are required in this case but only the `containers` section will determine the image used in the created deployment

-An example custom pod spec would be as follows.
+An example custom pod spec would be as follows:

 ```yaml
 apiVersion: monitoring.amitdebachar/v1alpha1